ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 ### PersistentVolumeClaim (pvc)

 - Request for storage by a user.
-- PersistentVolumeClaims consume PersistentVolume resources
+- PersistentVolumeClaims consume and bind to PersistentVolume resources
 - References Order:
-    - **Pod -> Persistent Volume Claim -> Persistent Volume -> External Storage**
+    - **Pod -> PersistentVolumeClaim -> PersistentVolume -> StorageClass -> External Storage**
     - Define/Create in reverse!
 - Claims can request specific storage size and access modes
 - PersistentVolume and PersistentVolumeClaims are bound
 - Will look for PersistentVolume that is able to meet requested criteria